Student Current Account

 - Applying for an arranged overdraft – When you have applied for this account, at the end of the application you can apply for an arranged overdraft which you can add right away.
 You can also apply for one later.

 - Amending an arranged overdraft - You can reduce or remove your arranged overdraft at any time through Mobile Banking, Online Banking or Telephone Banking or by visiting your branch.
 But you must repay anything you owe if you want to remove an arranged overdraft or anything over the new reduced limit you want.
 You can also apply to increase it.
-This application won't affect your credit score.
+Using an arranged overdraft increases your overall borrowing and may affect your credit score.